QuangMinh-Le/CreateApplicationInstallerProcess_uOttawa2023/README.md

 **`Step 6:`**
 <br/>
-Make sure to give a clear tilte and a detailed description for the merge request.
+Make sure to give a clear tilte and a detailed descriptionof the changes you made.
 <br/>
 Then select admin account as the <b>Reviewer</b>.